AtsushiSakai/PythonRobotics/README.md

 # What is this?

-This is a collection of Python implementation of robotics algorithms, especially for autonomous navigation.
+This is a Python code collection of robotics algorithms, especially for autonomous navigation.

 Features: